mxagar/census_model_deployment_fastapi/README.md

 ### Deploying the Project: Running the Packages on the Cloud

+The goal of such an API is to be available to several services; if we spin up the API as explained in [The API](#The-API) and our computer IP is accessible to other machines in our intranet, we would be done at the moment.
+However, the goal is often to publish the API to the internet.
+To that end, two possible deployments are discussed in dedicated sections:

 - [Continuous Deployment to Heroku](#continuous-deployment-to-heroku)
 - [Deployment to AWS ECS](#deployment-to-aws-ecs)

+In any case, the API interaction remains the same for the user and all instructions in [The API](#The-API) hold, except the URL needs to be changed.

 ## More Implementation Details